JakubKudela89/Robotics-Benchmarking/EvoApps2023/README.md

 The main.m script can be used to run all the experimens.

 The example_with_trajectories.m script shows an example of the resulting trajectory.

+The implementations of the used algorithms are in the algos folder.